Lil Dicky's 'Earth' Video Is Band Aid For The Internet

 Turns out, Lil Dicky is this generation's Band Aid.
 "It really kind of started out as, 'I love animals.
 I'd love to make a song where different artists play the role of different animals,' " he told Time, adding, "What started as a silly joke of an idea along the way became the most important thing I'll ever do."

 Watching it feels like watching Madagascar as recounted by DJ Khaled's Rolodex, or an absurdist rendering of "Do They Know It's Christmas" rewritten in the language of meme rap and meta-commentary.
-It's one of the more enjoyable offerings from the joke-rapper, and its intentions are good (proceeds from the single will go towards the environment-focused Leonardo DiCaprio Foundation).
+Directed by Tony Yacenda Nigel Tierney and Federico Heller , the video for "Earth" is one of the more enjoyable offerings from the joke-rapper, and its intentions are good (proceeds from the single will go towards the environment-focused Leonardo DiCaprio Foundation).
 Still: How did this guy manage to land a music video that rivals this year's Coachella lineup?

 It was 2013 when a burgeoning ad man named David Burd adopted the Lil Dicky moniker.
 He first grew notoriety as a DIY joke rapper, inheriting the DNA of The Lonely Island and incorporating frat-rap into the mix.
 He made songs like "Ex-Boyfriend," a lewd rap about the envy that comes with meeting your partner's more alluring ex.
 In a (since-deleted) blog post from 2013, he penned his statement of purpose.
 "Unless you're an extremely stupid person that began life as a poor, violent man, only to see your fortunes turn once you started rapping, you won't be able to relate to 99 percent of today's rap music."
 He goes on to add: "So I decided that if I wanted to be absurd, I'd have to do it differently.
 I'd have to do it in ways that I could relate to.
 That's my right."